Year 1

 Our Celebration Assembly

-Our Stars of the Week are: Teresa in St Bernadette Class and Chukwuka in St Therese Class.
+Our Stars of the Week are: Ivan in St Bernadette Class and Ife in St Therese Class.

-Our awards for St Mary’s Way go to: Amariah in St Bernadette Class and Kai in St Therese Class
+Our awards for St Mary’s Way go to: Jacob in St Bernadette Class and Philomena in St Therese Class

 |

-Some of the children will continue to focus on the gaps in their phonic knowledge in order to develop their reading and writing skills appropriately.
+Some of the children will be continuing to focus on the gaps in their phonic knowledge in order to develop their reading and writing skills appropriately.
 They will be practising how to blend sounds that they know in order to read familiar and unfamiliar words.
+Once these gaps have been filled they will move on to the Phase 5 sounds.

 Please ensure you are reading daily with your child at home, this is very important and can have a huge impact on the development of your child’s reading.
 The reading books are matched to the children’s current phonic knowledge and this allows them to apply the sounds that they are learning to their independent reading.